 People like a good freebie, don’t they?
 The thing with this is making sure that you get it right.
 Sure, flyers look good and have your faces on and stuff (great for remembering who gave the flyer away!), but those faces just look sad when they’re staring up at you from countless muddy puddles in a field.
 Unless you’re truly giving someone something other than just another thing to carry, like a discount or some free music, people don’t really see it as a present at all.

 That’s where we come in.
-Instead of handing out something generic, like a scrap of paper or even a CD that will break into someone’s bag, a branded up USB might be just what you need.
+Instead of handing out something generic, like a scrap of paper or even a CD that will break into someone’s bag, a Branded USB might be just what you need.
 Load up your latest single or even some tracks off your EP or album, and it’s smart and sleek enough when given on a stylish USB that they’ll sit up and take note, and most importantly, they’ll keep it!
 You can load up your contact details and social profiles onto it, too, so it’s got a fair bit more longevity than just screaming out a Facebook URL which they’ll forget when the alcohol wears off!

 Credit: Jemma Dodd Photography